fynnfluegge/rocketnotes/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## License
-By contributing, you agree that your contributions will be licensed under its GNU General Public License v3.0.
+By contributing, you agree that your contributions will be licensed under the MIT License.